rh-marketingops/fluvii/README.md

-### Join us on Slack!
+## Join us on Slack!

 Feel free to join our [Fluvii Slack Community!](https://join.slack.com/t/fluvii/shared_invite/zt-1j9hjm7lh-iowP9Z9vE94HAzNmUBfbbQ)

+This will be the easiest way to get assistance from us should you need it =)

-### State of Fluvii
+# State of Fluvii as of v1.0.0

-We feel _Fluvii_ is now stable enough that you can reliably test it out...maybe even run it in production with some low-stakes use cases if you're so brave!
+We feel _Fluvii_ is now stable enough that you can reliably use it.
 Our team at Red Hat runs our production systems on it.

-That being said, it's still in a fairly transitional state with improvements across the board (focusing on stability first and foremost), so don't be surprised if there are still numerous under-the-hood refactors and improvements!

-On that note...
+Most of the major bugs have been stamped out, but like with anything, there are always hard-to-catch edge cases.
+We try to fix these issues as we find them, and they are becoming increasingly rare!

-### Things in the Pipeline
+## Things in the Pipeline

-We don't envision the api of the library changing much barring feature additions, which is more down the road.
-That being said, configuration is likely to be overhauled/streamlined in the near future.

 Here's what to expect over the next 3-6 months (~H1 of 2023):

-- Unit Tests
+- Proper Unit/Integration Testing
-- Better general documentation
+- Improved general documentation
-- Improved configuration options and structure
 - Contribution Guide and tooling
 - Continued stability improvements around rebalancing (specifically `FluviiTableApp`)
-- More usage examples in README

 # Installation

-`pip intall fluvii`
+`pip install fluvii`

 # What is _Fluvii_?